HoshinoSuzumi/OvO-everyday/README.md

 # Document

-Once you have completed the deployment, you can access API document via visiting `http://[ip-address]/docs`
+Once you have completed the deployment, you can access API documents via visiting `http://[ip-address]/docs`